Jashne-E-Youngistan 2018: Kareena Kapoor, Taapsee Pannu, Ayushmann Khurrana, Kartik Aaryan Attend

 - Inside Pictures From Priyanka Chopra-Nick Jonas' Thanksgiving Dinner

-The Jashne Youngistan Awards 2018 is being held in Mumbai and the Vice President of India, Venkaiah Naidu gave out the awards as Kareena Kapoor, Taapsee Pannu, Ayushmann Khurrana, Kartik Aaryan, Sunil Grover and other celebrities attended the event.
+The Jashne-E-Youngistan Awards 2018 was held in Mumbai and the Vice President of India, Venkaiah Naidu gave out the awards as Kareena Kapoor, Taapsee Pannu, Ayushmann Khurrana, Kartik Aaryan, Sunil Grover and other celebrities attended the event.
 Kareena Kapoor looked gorgeous than ever and was seen having a good time with the Sonu Ke Titu Ki Sweety star Kartik Aaryan as the duo were spotted cracking jokes and laughing together.

 Kareena Kapoor In All Her Glory

 Kareena Kapoor looks dashing in this picture as she attended the Jashne Youngistan Award 2018 and stole the limelight with her gorgeous looks.
-She is glowing and radiating in all her beauty.
+She is glowing in all her beauty.

 The Gorgeous Taapsee Pannu